 Semlex is the first company to have implemented electronic and/or biometric security solutions in Africa, in the Ivory Coast in 1999 and in 2001 in Chad.

 The company has contracts with other member nations of the Economic Community of Western African States (ECOWAS), including Guinea Conakry, Guinea-Bissau, Senegal and Niger.
 In 2015, after a call for competition, Semlex was awarded the contract to produce the passport for the Democratic Republic of Congo.
 The company stood out from its competitors because of its 20 years of experience in biometrics, its role as a pioneer in Africa, the way it operates and because it listens to its customers.
 It is a true partnership, implemented with the countries while taking their financial situation into consideration.

-The Government of Dominica, in the Caribbean, also called upon Semlex in 2017 to help it achieve its objectives to ensure free and fair elections in the country.
+The Government of Dominica, in the Caribbean, chose Semlex solutions in 2017 to secure the voting process in the country.
 The company designed a new biometric ID card equipped with optimal security functions and compliant with ICAO standards.
 This project was fundamental to the country’s democracy, and was carried out and implemented thanks to Semlex’s technical and human skills.

 Semlex is well known in the emerging biometric security sector because of its reliability and professionalism.
 This innovative company is in a great position to take on new challenges and to support many countries in their efforts to ensure their residents’ security.